SamFratantonio/IT1025Fall2020FullTerm/Lab6A/readme.md

 # Executive Summary
-In this lab I learned about codes of ethics and how they are
+In this lab I learned about codes of ethics and how they are used in business/organizations in general, as well as intellectual property laws.
+I also learned about URL file paths.
 # Ethical and Legal Implications of Information Systems
 ## Code of Ethics
 * Explain the purpose of a "code of ethics" and why the ACM created a code for the computing discipline.